openmindculture/react-dataviz-demo/README.md

 Sources: medium, [recharts.org](https://recharts.org/), ai.dev, DEV.to, [openmindculture](https://github.com/openmindculture), [jengostone](https://github.com/jengostonejs), Google Gemini, Jetbrains AI, Wikipedia, TODO create a GitHub page for interview-style documentation and sharing developer experience and link it in a one of the matching recent DEV posts

+### Responsible AI Assistance

+As one of the main benefits of LLM-based AI chat seems to be the ELIZA-like dialog feature effectively forcing developers to "rubber duck" dialogs, we don't need to waste costly computation resources for this aspect.
+Alternatives:

+- (optionally use a secondary GitHub account)
+- always use merge requests / pull requests for new features
+- do a proper pull-request code review and inspect the changes

+- Use classic search engines for simple search requests.

+- Use official documentation, tutorials, and code template generators like `create-vite` to start a new project.

+- Use classic context-related code inspection and reformatting.

+- Use inline AI code assistance to generate new code.

+- Use AI context actions like "find problems".

+- Use AI to write unit tests, e.g. using Jest, Vitest, or PhpUnit.

+- Use common sense to write e2e tests e.g. using Cypress, CodeceptJS, or Playwright.

 ![Jengo Mwamba Stone: to React Berlin article cover with React code snippets in front of Berlin Central station](public/react-berlin-jengo.jpg)

 ## Interview with Jengo Stone, React Dev